madetech/learn/core-skills/frontend-web-development/README.md

 While presenting their pages, candidates should explain the following:

 - What image format did you pick for Logo
+- What are the different values of `position` and what do they do.
+- What are the different values of `display` and what do they do.
 - What tools if any did you use to make the icons?
 - Their initial CSS structure, and how they plan to keep it maintainable?
 - Their choice to use (or not use) an off the shelf grid?